-At African Initiatives we provide girls with a safe place to sleep, study and socialise through the provision of dormitories right next to school.
+Working with our community-based partners, we provide girls with a safe place to sleep, study and socialise through the provision of onsite dormitories.
 We engage key community members in the importance of girls’ education and the roles and responsibilities of parents and the wider community.